-Crime Stoppers | D.A.R.E.
+Crime Stoppers & D.A.R.E.

+Both of these programs share the goal of promoting safer communities but approach it in different ways—Crime Stoppers by encouraging anonymous public involvement in crime solving, and D.A.R.E. by educating youths to make positive life choices.
 The Hallsville ISD Police Department is proud to be part of the Hallsville Independent School District Crime Stoppers and D.A.R.E Programs.
 These programs work hand in hand to support each other not only in fundraising efforts but in mentoring our youth in making good decisions and positive choices.

 HISD D.A.R.E.

-Hallsville ISD D.A.R.E. is a drug abuse prevention education program designed to primarily equip elementary and middle school children with knowledge about drug abuse, the consequences of abuse, and skills for resisting peer pressure to experiment with drugs, alcohol, and tobacco.
+• Hallsville ISD D.A.R.E. is a drug abuse prevention education program designed to primarily equip elementary and middle school children with knowledge about drug abuse, the consequences of abuse, and skills for resisting peer pressure to experiment with drugs, alcohol, and tobacco.
 The D.A.R.E. program is taught in over 75% of the nation’s school districts, creating a positive atmosphere for students to interact with uniformed law enforcement officers.
 This unique program uses uniformed law enforcement officers to teach a formal curriculum to students in a classroom setting.

 The Hallsville D.A.R.E.
 Program is taught by officers whose specialized training and experience have given them the background needed to answer sophisticated questions often posed by young students regarding drugs and addiction.
 During instruction, a variety of activity-oriented techniques are employed that involve students in class, cooperative-learning group discussions, and role-playing exercises to improve their understanding of the program.

-The Hallsville ISD Crime Stoppers, Inc. is guided by Sgt.
-Jacob Trest & Chief Chris Miller and mainly operates at Hallsville High School and Hallsville Junior High campuses.
+• The Hallsville ISD Crime Stoppers, Inc., is guided by Sgt.
+Jacob Trest and Chief Chris Miller and mainly operates at Hallsville High School and Hallsville Junior High campuses.
 The program extends to cover all campuses within the district, however.
 The program is a student engagement program designed to address juvenile-related crimes, particularly criminal activity occurring in and around our district campuses.
 It is a joint effort between the school administration, students, staff, law enforcement, and all of our communities to encourage students to take active roles in keeping their schools and communities safe and free from the threat of violence, illegal drugs, weapons, and other dangerous activities.

 This program has been very successful in helping campuses curb violence, prevent the sale and abuse of drugs, and warn school officials and campus police about pending violence on the campuses and at school athletic events.
 Since 1978, campus-based Crime Stoppers programs have alerted police to nearly 2,000 weapons in Texas schools.